 - Creating maps and missions based on the storyline

 - Designing where players start and what happens when the player reaches the end of the level

 Level designers also specify what new assets will be included in each level, from the backgrounds to the sounds and the different characters that may be present.

 These play the new game before everyone else to check for bugs before it’s rolled out to the consumer market.
 They collect data about player behavior and provide quality assurance feedback about the game.
 Game tester roles in a game development team may also include reporting problems to designers and developers, as well as suggesting improvements to a design based on their own experience.

-Testers may work with the development team throughout the development process or play a game during its final stages of testing before it is released to players.
+Testers may work with the dedicated application team throughout the development process or play a game during its final stages of testing before it is released to players.